front-end-by-rimantas/41-grupe-portfolio-neuron/README.md

 ## 🌟 About

 This project is for educational porpuses only.
-Pull request are welcome, but priority for project authors!
-Thank you for your cooperation!
+At this moment we are only taking pull requests from authors.

 Site published at: https://front-end-by-rimantas.github.io/41-grupe-portfolio-neuron/